Python-based-evaluation-toolset/exprpy/README.md

 ***NOTE*** in mechanism, the controller spawn child process to execute test and the child is responsible to send message to all subscribers but not controller process itself.

+## Test flow controlling methodology

+There are two ways to drive the test flow:

+**Method 1:** The developer design an active flow controller as a log subscriber in controller and eventually spawn test according to log output.

+**Method 2:** The developer design a passive flow controller as a commandline tool which is called by test-case program.
+The tool, based on test-case input arguments, decides next step action.